temenostech/temenos-platform-documentation/docfx_project/home/techguides/stage-testcases.md

 In order to delete the uploaded test cases, click on testcases.zip file, then on the Actions button (under Deploy) and Delete.

  ![](./images/testcases-delete.png)

+# User Permissions Required
+To be able to perform the above operation the below permission needs to be enabled for your user:

+- MANAGE _ STAGES

+To understand what which of the permission does, hover the cursor over the variables and a short description will pop up or click [here](http://documentation.temenos.cloud/home/techguides/user-permissions) to get an overview of the permissions.